uraimo/Awesome-Swift-Playgrounds/README.md

 * [A Swift Introduction to Core Data](https://github.com/andyshep/CoreDataPlaygrounds) - Learn Core Data experimenting directly in this playground. 🌟 ☘️
 * [TDDSwiftPlayground](https://github.com/sshrpe/TDDSwiftPlayground) - Demonstration of using Swift Playgrounds in Test Driven Development with XCTest. ☘️
 * [Concurrency on iOS](https://github.com/sammyd/SwiftConf2016_Concurrency) - Concurrency and Parallelism in iOS. ☘️
+* [Modern Core Data](https://github.com/dfreniche/modern-core-data-playground) - An introduction to Core Data. ☘️
 * [Swift DSL Example](https://github.com/cfdrake/swift-dsl-example) - Implementation of a DSL in Swift. ☘️
+* [Katan](https://github.com/marciok/katan) - A micro web server that replies "Hello world!" to every request, an example of how to use sockets in Swift. ☘️
 * [Swiftly Typed Resources](https://github.com/jstart/Swiftly-Typed-Resources) - A playground showing how Swift makes Strings, Colors, Fonts, Images, etc easier to deal with.
 * [Swift KVO Closures](https://github.com/rectalogic/KVOPlayground) - Swift KVO playground.
 * [Swift Date Tutorial](https://github.com/liuyubobobo/Swift-NSDate-Tutorial) - Learn everythig about NSDate.